Kuzma Minin

-The army led by prince Dmitry Pozharsky was credited with clearing the Moscow Kremlin of Polish forces on November 1, 1612.
-Minin distinguished himself as a skilled commander and was made a nobleman and member of the Boyar Duma under the newly elected Tsar Michael Romanov.
+The army, led by Prince Pozharsky, was credited with clearing the Moscow Kremlin of Polish forces on November 1, 1612.
+Minin distinguished himself as a skilled commander and was made a nobleman and member of the boyar duma under the newly elected tsar of Russia Michael Romanov.
 He died in 1616 and was interred in the Archangel Cathedral of Nizhny Novgorod.
 A central square of that city is named after him and Prince Pozharsky.

 Family

 Minin had a single son, Nefed.
-After Minin's death his property rights passed to his widow, Tatyana Semyonovna, and his son.
+After Minin's death his property rights passed to his widow, Tatiana Semenovna, and his son.
 A royal decree was issued on July 5, 1616, confirming the family's possession of an estate in the Nizhny Novgorod district consisting of the town of Bogorodskoye with its associated villages.
 Additionally, Nefed Minin owned property in the Kremlin of Nizhny Novgorod, although after the completion of his service, he lived mostly in Moscow where he worked as a government clerk.
 In 1625 he attended the departure of the Persian ambassador and in 1626 he is recorded as standing by the sovereign's lantern at two royal weddings.
 No mention is made of him in official records after 1628.
 Nefed died in 1632 and the lands granted to his father reverted to the crown before being passed to Prince Jacob Kudenekovich Cherkassky.

-Tatyana Minin continued to live in Nizhny Novgorod.
+Tatiana Minina continued to live in Nizhny Novgorod.
 It appears that at an advanced age she took monastic vows and entered a convent – most likely the Resurrection Convent, located inside the city's Kremlin.